pinkavat/pubSubDemo/README.md

 ## Demo code particulars

 The demo code is a standalone test that runs a handful of arbitrary subscribers.

-Upon execution, the user publishes several event(s) by providing a string to stdin.
+Upon execution, the user publishes several event(s) by providing a string to ```stdin```.

 Each character in the string (in the range a-f) adds a particular event to the bus.

 Some events do nothing; others produce further events; others demonstrate "event data" which is associated with a specific event.
 See the file for details.